- Marry your friend's sibling, so that your friend becomes your sibling-in-law.

 - In the pilot episode of the original Battlestar Galactica, Apollo and Starbuck were heading this direction when the latter was planning to be sealed to Athena but then broke it off with her following the Destruction of the Colonies.
 Apollo seems to understand this for the most part, knowing him...

-- In the finale of Scrubs, JD pictures his son, Sam, and Turk's daughter, Izzy, all grown up and announcing their engagement to JD and Turk.
-Cue squeeing JD and Turk.
-Notable in that, unlike JD's other fantasies, this is part of a montage that JD and the finale strongly imply to be possible.
+- In the finale, J.D. pictures his and Kim's son, Sam, and Turk and Carla's daughter, Izzy, all grown up and revealing to him and Turk that they're engaged to get married.
+Cue squeeing J.D. and Turk.
+Notable in that, unlike J.D.'s other fantasies, this is part of a montage that J.D. and the finale strongly imply will eventually happen.

-- In Princess Returning Pearl, Xiao Yan Zi marries her best friend/sworn sister Zi Wei's brother, Yong Qi.
+- Xiao Yan Zi marries her best friend/sworn sister Zi Wei's brother, Yong Qi.
 Yong Qi's good friend Er Kang also marries his sister Zi Wei.

 - Then Xiao Jian, Xiao Yan Zi's brother and thus Yong Qi's brother-in-law, later marries Yong Qi's cousin.

-- In the series finale of Will and Grace, Will and Grace themselves become this after their children marry.
+- In the series finale of Will & Grace, Will and Grace themselves become this after their children marry.

 - On Heroes, Hiro's best friend Ando has been in love with/crushing on his older sister Kimiko since they were kids.
 Thanks to some meddling in the past by Hiro, Ando and Kimiko are engaged and Hiro is absolutely delighted.